guisehn/guisehn.com/_posts/2018-12-28-sinon-express-request-never-finishes.md

 After finding the solution, I thought this could be a good first post for this blog.
 I hope it may help people who face the same problem. :)

 As I can't post the real code here, I made a [MCV example](https://stackoverflow.com/help/mcve) to show the issue and how it can be solved.
-Here's a simple Express server with a route that causes an error, which is catched by an error handling middleware:
+Here's a simple Express server with a route that causes an error, which is caught by an error handling middleware:

 **routes/foo.js**
 ```js